-Ethics chief Bell cites liberal bias as reason for leaving Wisconsin Government Accountability Board
+Ethics chief Brian Bell cites liberal bias as reason for leaving Wisconsin Government Accountability Board

 MADISON - Hoping to save his job, Wisconsin's ethics director said he left a post in 2015 with an agency maligned by Republicans in part because he thought it was poorly run and infected with a liberal bias.

 Brian Bell, the director of the state Ethics Commission, described his concerns about previously working for the now-disbanded Government Accountability Board at a news conference Thursday and in material he delivered Wednesday to state senators.

 Republicans in charge of the Senate have said they plan to vote Tuesday to oust Bell as well as the head of the Elections Commission.
 They want to remove them in part because they both previously worked for the accountability board, which conducted investigations of Republicans that they believe show that agency was biased against them.

 In a letter, Bell disparaged Shane Falk, who served as counsel to the accountability board and has been a focus of the ire of Republicans.